vende11s/FastBuyer/README.md

 - [ ] help command
 - [ ] command to reread config.json
 - [ ] add scrapping all pages for olx
-- [ ] analysis of market (what offer was sold when and for how much
+- [ ] keeping data for analysis of the market (what offer was sold when and for how much)